 - Entering into any new regulated credit agreements and credit broking.

-This takes effect immediately.
+This took effect immediately.
 This means that the firm cannot now lawfully offer regulated credit agreements to finance the purchase of vacuum cleaners in the way that it did previously.

 What customers should do